zbeislerOSI/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Types.md

 In addition, an SdsType may be deleted only if no SdsStreams, SdsStreamViews, or other SdsTypes reference it.

 Only the SdsTypes that are used to define SdsStreams or SdsStreamViews are required to be added to the SDS.
-SdsTypes that define [Properties](#sdstypeproperty) or base types are contained within the parent type so they don't need to be added to the SDS independently.
+SdsTypes that define [properties](#sdstypeproperty) or base types are contained within the parent type so they don't need to be added to the SDS independently.

 ## SdsType fields and properties table
 <a name="typepropertiestable"></a>